-Substance use disorder is a disease that affects how someone’s brain works and how they behave.
-It can make someone want to use drugs or alcohol even though it hurts their body.
-Over time, a person might need more and more of the substance to feel the same way.
-Once this happens, people will have a hard time going without the drug, and they will likely experience side effects when going without the substance.
-Effects that happen when going without the substance is called withdrawal symptoms.
+Substance use disorder is a disease that affects how your brain works.
+It causes you to need to use drugs or alcohol.
+Over time, you may need more of the substance to feel the same way.
+Once this happens, you will have a hard time living without the drug.
+Going without the drug or substance causes adverse effects.
+These effects are called withdrawal symptoms.

-It is recommended to see a health care professional when an individual’s substance use is out of control and causes problems to their wellbeing.
-If people are uncomfortable in meeting with a doctor, helplines are available for people to learn and talk about treatments and outcomes.
+You should see a healthcare professional when your substance use is out of control and causes problems to your wellbeing.
+If meeting with a provider makes you nervous, you can call a helpline to learn and talk about treatments and outcomes.

 To learn more about substance use disorder, there are several resources listed below: